Core+ Java Client

 When streamOf is called, the server performs the operations described in the TableSpec and returns the resultant data as a FlightStream.

-This snippet will produce a FlightStream, which is a static snapshot of the source table.
+This snippet produces a FlightStream, which is a static snapshot of the source table.

 Manipulate tables in the client